 |Share this article:|

-Vertica Integration with Talend: Connection Guide
+Vertica Integration with Talend Open Studio for Data Integration: Connection Guide

 Vertica connection guides provide basic instructions for connecting a third-party partner product to Vertica.
 Connection guides are based on our testing with specific versions of Vertica and the partner product.

-Vertica and Talend: Latest Versions Tested
+Vertica and Talend Open Studio for Data Integration: Latest Versions Tested

-Vertica JDBC Driver 9.0.x
+Vertica JDBC Driver 9.3.1 (bundled with the product)